ntustison/ANTsXMouseBrainMapping/README.md

 ### Data

-To simplify this repository, only the data used to create the velocity flow model is available in this repository in Data/DevCCFSimpleSegmentations/.
-The label images in this directory are the simplified annotations comprising 26 common regions (13 per hemisphere) across all developmental stages.
+For simplicity only the data used to create the velocity flow model is available in this repository (Data/DevCCFSimpleSegmentations/).
+The label images in this directory are the simplified annotations comprising common regions across all developmental stages.
 The full DevCCF atlas can be downloaded from [here](https://kimlab.io/brain-map/DevCCF/).

 ## Reproducing the DevCCF Velocity Flow Model